hwipl/nuqql-based/README.md

 # nuqql-based

-nuqql-based is a dummy network daemon that implements the nuqql interface.
+nuqql-based is a basic network daemon library that implements the nuqql interface.
 It can be used as a dummy backend for [nuqql](https://github.com/hwipl/nuqql), e.g., for testing or as a basis for the implementation of other nuqql backends.

 Other backends using nuqql-based:
 * [nuqql-slixmppd](https://github.com/hwipl/nuqql-slixmppd): a backend for the